Firefox2100/py-sim7600/README.md

 To use this library you will need:

 - A compatible SIM7600 development board.
-This library communicates to the modem with serial port, so the module must be able to accept standart ``AT`` commands from serial connection.
-Any custom made or modified modules that use custom client or differnet command set will NOT be supported.
-This library is known to work will all Waveshare SIM7600 modems.
+This library communicates to the modem with serial port, so the module must be able to accept standard ``AT`` commands from serial connection.
+Any custom-made or modified modules that use custom client or different command set will NOT be supported.
+This library is known to work will all WaveShare SIM7600 modems.
 - A Python environment >= 3.7.
 - Access to serial port.
-Make sure your machine has serial port, andthe user to execute this library has the access right to it.
+Make sure your machine has serial port, and the user to execute this library has the access right to it.
 In some OS it might be necessary to install drivers.

 ### Usage